GSA/challenges-and-prizes/_all-challenges/1272-palmetto-tech-bridge-pitch-jam-prize-challenge-2021.md

   Prior to the closing date, e-mail the white paper to [ptbsubmissions.fct@navy.mil](mailto:ptbsubmissions.fct@navy.mil)

-  * The e-mail subject line must state “Palmetto Tech Bridge Prize Challenge 21: \[INSERT TOPIC NAME].”
+  * The e-mail subject line must state “Palmetto Tech Bridge Prize Challenge 21: INSERT TOPIC NAME.”

   * E-mail must come from the official representative for the team.